typography-interaction-2526/typography-interaction-2526.github.io/content/topic/inspector/index.md

 	>
 </figure>

 By default, you’ll see the tools open on the right side of the page.
-Depending on how big your screen is, they might be laid out a bit <nobr>differently—</nobr>but the basics are usually the same:
+Depending on how big your screen is, they might be laid out a bit differently—but the basics are usually the same:
 <!-- .add-before--3 .balance -->

 <figure